kenanmorani/yahoo-finance-stock-prediction/README.md

 yfinance==0.2.52

 ## Detailed Documentation
-The detailed paper is underconsideration and expected to be published soon on arXiv as a preprint.
+The detailed paper is under consideration and expected to be published soon on arXiv as a preprint.
 A current documentation version can be found using the follwoing link:
 https://drive.google.com/file/d/10RTQp3N63gzXmQk79tKA_9MzNkBfZzKs/view?usp=sharing

 ## Installation